All content © 199 - 2022 Penny Lane Domestic Appliances. - Brand logos and images for informational purposes only.

 machine

-often say you can wash them in a washing
+mats will often say you can wash them

 We'd advice you don't, because washing